 This course provides college-level introduction to accounting, fulfilling the needs of those planning to major in any business field at the college level.
 In addition, computer software use in the accounting field will be introduced (QuickBooks and Excel).
-This course may be used as a third Math credit.

 Students (Grades 11-12 only) will have the option of taking Accounting for 3 college credits through Farmingdale State University and the Suffolk County Community College Beacon Program.